VantaInc/eslint-plugin-vanta/graphql-style.md

 1. VantaAuthenticationErrors - user is unauthenticated.
 This is an ApolloError extending the AuthenticationError type.
 2. VantaForbiddenErrors - user is unauthorized.
 This is an ApolloError extending the ForbiddenError type.
 3. ResourceNotFoundErrors - a resource we tried to look up doesn't exist.
-Note that this should also be used for resources that do exist but the user cannot access.
+Note that this should also be used for resources that do exist but which the user cannot access.
 This is a custom ApolloError type.
 4. InvalidInputErrors - something about the shape of the input was wrong, for example, SLA value was a negative number, startDate value was after endDate value, etc. Use this for cases where the client could have validated that the input was incorrect.
 This is an ApolloError extending the UserInputError type.
-5. other expected user errors- user tried to do something illegal given our business logic, for example, uploading a disallowed file type, trying to remove the last admin from a domain, etc. These errors are considered part of our API and should explicitly be part of the schema as types extending BaseUserError.
+5. other expected user errors- user tried to do something illegal given our business logic, for example, uploading a disallowed file type.
+These errors are considered part of our API and should explicitly be part of the schema as types extending BaseUserError.

 Queries should only ever use ApolloErrors, never UserErrors.
 [Queries that take list input and return list output](#244-offer-a-plural-form-for-queries) should not throw resource not found, but should return null values in the list for any missing resources.